jsndyks/cityBootCamp/docs/html/guide/bootCamp.guide.md

 ### Things to Do

 - tidy up your 'section' in Moodle - _lecture_, _exercises_ and any other _resources_
-- check that all the _links_ work, that _images_ show and that _clickable examples_ work
+- check that all the _links_ work, that _images_ show and that _clickable examples_ work - a tough job but we need to check and update!
-- check for all links to pages in the module - these will link out tot he old Moodle (!) <code>moodle.city.ac.uk/whatever</code> ... you will need to change these tot he new moodle <code>moodle4.city.ac.uk/somethingDifferent</code> - _what a pain_
+- check for all links to pages in the module - these will link out to the _old Moodle_ (!) <code>moodle.city.ac.uk/whatever</code> ... you will need to change these to the new moodle <code>moodle4.city.ac.uk/somethingDifferent</code> - _what a pain_

 ### Exercises and Priorities